leslie255/sharklang/README.md

 }
 ```

-Note that you can use `return _` for an unsafe return, which skips the return type check and returns whatever is currently in the `rax` register
+Note that you can use `return _` for unsafe return, which skips the return type check and returns whatever is currently in the `rax` register
 ``` Swift
 func unsafe_return_test() -> uint64 {
     mov	rax, 255